Welcome to Vets Now’s Media Centre

 Our state-of-the-art hospitals in Glasgow and Manchester also provide ideal filming locations.
 If you would like to speak to one of our spokespeople, please get in touch using one of the contact methods above.

-Laura is Vets Now’s head of veterinary standards.
+Laura is Vets Now’s Professional Standards Director.
 She is responsible for driving clinical and professional standards and works closely with the Vets Now marketing department on a wide variety of digital content, media and PR work.

 From Castleford, West Yorkshire, Laura qualified from the University of Edinburgh in 1999 and worked in small animal practice for eight years before moving into emergency and critical care at Vets Now.